 What is Green Guardians all about?

-Green Guardians provides activities in the Yorkshire Dales for young people who might not normally have the opportunity.
-It gives them the chance to explore the Yorkshire Dales, take part in fun activities, practical conservation work and do something positive for the environment.
+It gives youth and community groups the chance to explore the Yorkshire Dales, take part in fun activities, practical conservation work and do something positive for the environment.

 - Navigation & map skills

 Who can become a Green Guardian?

 Green Guardians is open to young people aged between 11-24 from youth and community groups in the Craven District, Bradford, Leeds, North Lancashire and eastern Cumbria.

 We work with a range of young people including; young carers, those with special educational needs, people with disabilities, young offenders, young people who are not in education, employment or training, rurally isolated young people and those from disadvantaged areas.

 We can also help towards the cost of transport and provide outdoor equipment.